833.200.0213

 What is the Average Cost Inventory Method?

 The average cost inventory method is a widely used accounting approach for valuing inventory.
 It calculates the average cost of all units in inventory to determine the cost of goods sold (COGS) and the value of the remaining inventory.
-This method is particularly suitable for businesses dealing with homogenous or interchangeable products.
+It’s particularly suitable for businesses dealing with homogenous or interchangeable products.

 Some Synonymous Terminology